ksmai/next-dynamic-customization-prototype/README.md

 ## Context

-In today's SAAS world, a single codebase often needs to serve websites for many different customers, for example, online ecommerce stores like Shopify or Wix.
+In today's SAAS world, a single codebase is often used serve websites for many different customers.
+Examples include online ecommerce stores like Shopify or Wix.
 However, different customers often have different customization requirements.
 While ordinary customers are usually satisfied with the ability to choose from a pre-built list of templates, components and configuration options, enterprise customers will look for tweaking the finest details in order to obtain a truly unique brand experience.

 The problem therefore is how we can support such dynamic customizations in a maintainable and scalable way.
 Traditionally, this has been done in a few different ways: